SpikeyWeasel/terraform-aws-rubrik-cloud-cluster-elastic-storage/README.md

 ## Changelog

+### v1.5.1
+* Add support for using a pre-created AWS IAM instance profile with the `aws_cloud_cluster_ec2_instance_profile_precreated` variable.
+This allows organizations with strict IAM policies to create the instance profile separately and reference it in the module.
+* Add comprehensive IAM policy documentation including:
+  * Required IAM permissions for the module in `docs/iam_policy.json`
+  * Instance profile policy links to official Rubrik documentation
+* Update quick-start documentation with security considerations and guidance for using pre-created instance profiles.
+* Add `name` tag to S3 bucket resources for better resource identification.
+* Update AMI filter example in documentation from `rubrik-mp-cc-7*` to `rubrik-mp-cc-8*`.

 ### v1.5.0
 * Change the default value of the `admin_password` module input variable to `RubrikGoForward`.
 The old default value was too short to be accepted by CDM.